 The fluvial (terrace) deposits at DDMT consist of two general layers.
 The upper layer is silty, sandy clay to clayey sand and ranges from about 0 to 30 ft thick.
 The lower layer is composed of interlayered sand, sandy gravel, and gravelly sand, and ranges from 30 to 100 ft thick.
 The uppermost aquifer is the unconfined Fluvial Aquifer, consisting of saturated sands and gravelly sands in the lower portion of the deposits.
-The saturated thickness ranges from 0 ft (dry) to approximately 70 ft, and is controlled by the uppermost clay configuration in the Upper Claiborne.
+The saturated thickness ranges from 0 ft (dry) to approximately 70 ft.
+The groundwater level and saturated thickness of the Fluvial Aquifer are mainly controlled by the surface of the uppermost clay in the Upper Claiborne and areas of downward leakage where the clay layer is thin or absent, as noted below.
+The groundwater level does not reflect the nearly level ground surface at the MI.
 The groundwater in the Fluvial Aquifer is not a drinking water source for area residents; however, the current Tennessee groundwater classification at DDMT is General Use (TDEC Chapter 1200-04-03).